America Reads/America Counts

 Intended Learning Outcomes

-Through this internship with America Reads/Counts, interns will strive to achieve the following learning outcomes:
+Through this internship with America Reads/Counts, interns will:

-- Interns will gain experience in education and learn important educational concepts through observation and practical application.
+- Gain experience in education and learn important educational concepts through observation and practical application.

-- Interns will learn to adapt to students' needs and solve problems creatively.
+- Learn to adapt to students' needs and solve problems creatively.

-- Interns will increase communication skills with a variety of audiences.
+- Increase communication skills with a variety of audiences.

-- Interns will increase their cultural competence and gain broader and more diverse perspectives.
+- Increase their cultural competence and gain broader and more diverse perspectives.

 These outcomes will be achieved not only by the day-to-day experience within the classroom, but with additional interventions from the Student Engagement Center, in conjunction with the schools.
 These interventions will include: